quocanh1897/labeltool/README.md

 # Tool for text annotation
 - Click `Choose File` button to choose the data file
-- The data file must a json array contains many document, each document is an object that has `content` attribute
+- The data file must a json array contains many documents, each document is an object that has `content` attribute
 ```javascript
 {
   "content": "Some content"